Decision Trees in Machine Learning: A Deep Dive for Data Practitioners

 Business strategy and planning

-ML models trained with decision trees are useful for forecasting things like sales growth, pricing trends, customer churn and supply chain demand and inventory levels.
+ML models trained with decision trees are useful for forecasting things such as sales growth, pricing trends, customer churn and supply chain demand and inventory levels.

 Risk assessment and mitigation